-This observation goes back to Dunlop (1950) and Slichter (1950), but has also received more recent support.
-It has been observed, for example, that in two different segments of the trucking industry in the United States (namely that for "full truckloads" and that for "less-than-truckloads") which have very different degrees of competitiveness (in the latter the largest four carriers accounted for 11% of revenues and in the former they accounted for 37%) the level of union wages was dramatically different (28.4 cents per mile vs. 35.8 cents per mile, and a union to nonunion wage ratio of 1.23 vs. 1.34, respectively) [Belzer (1998, 1995), Ehrenberg and Smith (1997)].
-An independent example involving the trucking industry is that deregulation is reported to have led to "substantial relative wage reductions for union truckers and much less wage response for non-union truckers following deregulation," a view that is interpreted as "consistent" with the judgment that wages respond to increased product market competition [Freeman and Katz (1991), see also Rose (1987)].
+2This observation goes back to Dunlop (1950) and Slichter (1950), but has also received more recent support.
+It has been observed, for example, that in two different segments of the trucking industry in the United States (namely that for "full truckloads" and that for "less-than-truckloads") which have very different degrees of competitiveness (in the latter the largest four carriers accounted for 11 percent of revenues and in the former they accounted for 37 percent) the level of union wages was dramatically different (28.4 cents per mile vs. 35.8 cents per mile, and a union to non-union wage ratio of 1.23 vs. 1.34 respectively) [Belzer (1994, 1995), Ehrenberg and Smith (1997).
+An independent example involving the trucking industry is that deregulation is reported to have led to "substantial relative wage reductions for union truckers and much less wage response for non-union truckers following deregulation", a view that is interpreted as "consistent" with the judgment that wages respond to increased product market competition [Freeman and Katz (1991), See also Rose (1987)].
 Similarly, when deregulation of the airline industry in the United States increased competition on many routes after 1978, there were substantial reductions in the wages of unionized pilots, as a result of requests for concessions by airlines which were accepted by unions.
-By 1987, the real earnings of pilots had fallen 17% below the levels in 1978, and the real earnings of airline mechanics had fallen by 13% [Card (1986, 1989), Johnson (1991)].
-Abowd and Lemieux (1993) find that, instrumenting quasi-rents by import competition shocks, firmlevel wage bargains are considerably influenced by product market competition.
-Blanchflower et al. (1996), using an un-balanced panel from the US manufacturing sector, find strong evidence of a rise in a sector's profitability leading to an increase in the level of wages in that sector over time.
+By 1987, the real earnings of pilots had fallen 17 percent below the levels in 1978, and the real earnings of airline mechanics had fallen by 13 percent [Card (1986, 1989), Johnson (1991)].
+Abowd and Lemieux (1993) find that, instrumenting quasi-rents by import competition shocks, firm-level wage bargains are considerably influenced by product market competition.
+Blanchflower, Oswald and Sanfey (1996), using an un-balanced panel from the US manufacturing sector, find strong evidence of a rise in a sector's profitability leading to an increase in the level of wages in that sector over time.
 Blanchflower and Machin (1996) find limited support from establishment-level data for an impact of product market competition on wages in Britain and Australia.
 Christofides and Oswald (1992) find from Canadian labor contract data that real wages are an increasing function of profitability in an industry.
-Nickell et al. (1994) similarly find evidence from a large sample of British manufacturing firms that a firm's market power has a positive impact on wages, which is however not dependent on union status, suggesting that the sharing of rents is not dependent on unionization as such.
+Nickell, Vainomaki and Wadhwani (1994) similarly find evidence from a large sample of British manufacturing firms that a firm's market power has a positive impact on wages, affirms the view that wages reflect an element of rent sharing, they leave important questions unanswered.
+In particular, they do not much illuminate whether rents are shared in constant proportions, or in a manner which is itself endogenous to the degree of product market competition (as argued in this paper).
+It is also interesting to note that none of these studies seem to have examined the impact of deregulation on the profitability of firms.